Image Operations - Filtering

 Sepia Tone

-In order to use the Sepia Tone filter, you must set a value within the sepia hash which takes a float within the range 0 - 100, and describes the amount of brown shading applied to the image.
+To apply the Sepia Tone filter, set a value within the sepia hash that describes the amount of brown shading applied to the image, with a float range of 0 - 100.

 {